Find answers to common questions about commercial HVAC systems, services, and finding the right contractor for your business in USA.

 How does geothermal heating and cooling work?

-Geothermal HVAC systems use the relatively constant temperature of the earth as a heat source in winter and a heat sink in summer.
-During winter, heat from the ground warms the fluid, and this warmth is extracted by a heat pump and transferred indoors.
-In the summer, the process reverses, A heat pump extracts heat from the home and transfers it to the cooler fluid, which is then dissipated into the ground.
+Geothermal HVAC systems use the stable ground temperature as a heat source in winter and a heat sink in summer.
+A network of pipes (a ground loop) circulates fluid underground, absorbing heat from the earth in winter and transferring it into the building.
+In the summer, the process reverses, with the system transferring heat from the building to the ground.
 Geothermal HVAC is highly energy-efficient, although installation costs can be higher due to the ground loop installation.
 Geothermal systems reduce energy use and have a smaller carbon footprint.

 What is an Air Handling Unit (AHU)?